ArtHitParade

 The work is named Game Changer.
 This title is descriptive.
 It features a kneeling kid brandishing his new toy, a Superman-inspired masked nurse flying to our rescue.
 The outdated toys, Batman and Spiderman, are in the bin.
 The visual effect is not forgotten.
 In this freehand painting in black line, the only color is the Red Cross clearly visible on the nurse's uniform.

 Banksy promised that this work would be sold to benefit the National Health Service.
 He keeps his word.
-Game Changer is estimated £ 2.5M for sale by Christie's in London on March 23, lot 6.
+Game Changer was sold for £ 16.8M from a lower estimate of £ 2.5M by Christie's on March 23, 2021, lot 6.
 At Southampton Hospital, hope will not be lost : a replica has been installed in place of the original.

 The lot was offered with a saleroom notice :